Palliative Care in La Crosse

 Relationship to Hospice Care

 Palliative care can begin at the onset of illness.
 The patient may continue to receive treatment for the disease along with palliative services.
 Palliative care can be provided in the hospital or the clinic.
 In the United States, hospice services are often determined by Medicare.
-Medicare covers hospice when life expectancy is 6 months or less, although it can be received for longer periods of time.
+Medicare covers hospice when life expectancy is six months or less, although it can be received for longer periods of time.
 Typically, hospice care is in the home.
 When cure is no longer an option, and a referral to hospice is appropriate, we can provide a seamless transition to hospice care.
 Learn more about hospice care in La Crosse.